Earthquakes on May 5, 2026

 7.0 km---✓ ReviewedUSGS →

-This magnitude 2.4 event was detected 74 km ENE of Tonopah, Nevada on May 5, 2026, with origin time 20:58 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 4.5 earthquake that occurred about 18 hours earlier.
-The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 38.432°N, -116.510°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.4 earthquake 74 km ENE of Tonopah, Nevada at 20:58 UTC on May 5, 2026.
+Coming 18 hours after a magnitude 4.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 7.0 km depth.
+Coordinates: 38.432°, -116.510°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05